Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity

 This perturbation breaks not only $\mathbf{SU}(1,1)$ symmetry, but also the parity symmetry (in the above sense).
-We show that such a perturbation leads to linear instability of weakly relativistic solitary waves with $\omega<m$ close enough to $m$.
+We show that such a perturbation leads to linear instability of weakly relativistic solitary waves (when $\omega<m$ is close enough to $m$).
 We point out that in the model under consideration the $\pm 2\omega\jj$ eigenvalues of the linearized operator, the ones which are due to the $\mathbf{SU}(1,1)$ symmetry of the model, are simple (in the sense that they correspond to a one-dimensional eigenspace).
 Due to the symmetries of the spectrum with respect to the real and imaginary axes, these two eigenvalues could not bifurcate off the imaginary axis if they were isolated (this is the case when $\abs{\omega}<m/3$).
-The linear instability that we prove in the nonrelativistic regime ($\omega$ is close to $m$) is only possible since these two eigenvalues are embedded into the essential spectrum: in this case, an eigenvalue corresponding to one-dimensional eigenspace can bifurcate to both sides of the imaginary axis.
+The linear instability that we prove in the nonrelativistic regime ($\omega$ is close to $m$) is only possible since in the unperturbed case these two eigenvalues are embedded into the essential spectrum: under the perturbation, an eigenvalue corresponding to a one-dimensional eigenspace can bifurcate to both sides of the imaginary axis.